If You Need Food Right Now

 Help for Seniors & People with Disabilities

 Seniors and individuals with disabilities may also struggle with food insecurity.
-Programs like Meals on Wheels deliver nutritious meals directly to these individuals, ensuring they have access to food without leaving their homes.
-Some programs offer food stipends to help seniors and people with disabilities manage their food needs.
+Programs like Meals on Wheels deliver nutritious meals directly to these individuals, ensuring they have access to food without leaving their home.
+Some programs offer food stipends to help seniors and people with disability manage their food needs.

 Real Stories: How People Overcame Food Insecurity